Kaimahi Waea Kawe Kōrero

 - New Zealand Transport Agency website - heavy vehicle licences

 There are no specific secondary education requirements to become a line worker.
 However, maths and construction and mechanical technologies to at least NCEA Level 2 are useful.

 Most people train first as a line mechanic and then gain additional qualifications in cable jointing.
 However, you can also train to become a cable jointer first.

 Cable jointers need to have a New Zealand Certificate in Electricity Supply – Cable Jointer High Voltage, with an optional strand of up to 33KV (Level 4).

 Cable jointers also need to register with the Electrical Workers Registration Board.

 Line mechanics need to be:

-- able to work well independently and as part of a team
+- able to work well in a team and on their own

 - able to work well under pressure